DSCI-310-2024/DSC310-Group16-Stellar_Classification/README.md

 # Reproducing the results in a docker container

+1. Go to a directory where you want to clone the repository

+2. Make sure git, docker, and docker-compose are installed on your system

+3. Make sure docker is running on your system

-1. Clone our Repository from Github:
+4. Clone the repository from Github:

    `git clone https://github.com/DSCI-310-2024/DSCI-310-Group-16.git`

-2. Build the docker image called "dsci310-group16" from the Dockerfile:

-   `docker build -t dsci310-group16`

-3. Run the container:

-   `docker run --rm -it dsci310-group16`

-4. The generated report will show up as PDF
+5. Run docker-compose to carry out the analysis in a reproducable way:

+   `docker-compose run --rm analysis-env bash -c "make clean && make all"`

+6. The generated report will show up under `results/Spectral_type_classification_report.html` in the cloned repository, which you can open up by navigating to it in your file explorer and opening it with your browser by double clicking it.
+If that doesn't work, try right clicking, and selecting open with... and then select your preferred browser to open it in.

 # Contributing to the codebase